KenzKD/MIT_Game_Plans/README.md

 *	Character Design (Theme Selection).
 	*	[Spaceman Character By Priyan](https://youtu.be/Lc0esM73b1E)
 *	Make Functional Unit Tests for the chosen main character game mechanics.
 * 	Get Perforce Sorted

 ### 3.
+*	Bring in the game Mechanics into the new perforce project folder.
 *	Rough Level Design and Testing out Levels (3 to 5 Levels).
-*	Make Obstacle/Puzzling Game mechanics
 *	Maybe make Background Music collab with Chords and Co
 *	Sound FX,Animation and VFX for the character

 ### 4.
 *	UI
+*	Make Obstacle/Puzzling Game mechanics as per the level design
 *	Create a few custom assets in blender for obstacles and level design
 *	Sound FX,Animation and VFX for the level and obstacles